sanoofp/nodejs-mcq/README.md

   * [Passport.js](passportjs.org) - Authentication middleware for Node.js

+## Features

+* User can sign in or sign up with email and password or with Google account.

+* From the dashboard, user can attend question, personilsed according to the CAT (Computerised Adaptive Test).

+* On the completion of the test, user can preview their report

+  * Percentage of the test
+  * Attended Questoin with correct and incorrect answers filtered.
+  * On the basis of the test, suggestion for improvments are generated.

+#### TODO's

+> Features in the future updates :

+  * Implement Google Oauth using json web token
+  * Implement Timer for the Test
+  * User can download a PDF file of the attended question from the report dashboard ([using `react-to-pdf` library](https://www.npmjs.com/package/react-to-pdf))
+  * A personilised Dashboard for the user with past test results

 ## How to contribute or run this project locally ?

 ### Setup this repo